Changes to the Council’s Adult Social Care charging policy

 People can either use their benefits to arrange and pay for their care and support privately or they can use them to pay for care and support arranged for them by the Council.

-The Council will consider the consultation feedback when making a decision on the proposed changes to its Adult Social Care charging policy at its Adults Committee meeting on 16 January 2020.
+Following the consultation a report on the Adult Social Care Charging Policy Review was considered at the Council’s Adults Committee on 16 January 2020.